DavidSouther/software_craftsmanship/01_basic_types_and_control_flow/controlflow.md

 operation.
 At least one of the conditions must be true, but if both are true, the expression is still correct.
 The not operation is also a bit different.
 The operations covered to this point take two clauses, one to the right and one to the left.
-The not operation is 'unary', meaning it taks a single clause, to the right of the `!` character.
+The not operation is 'unary', meaning it takes a single clause, to the right of the `!` character.

-The final operation, and one used in every progam, is assignment `=`.
+The final operation, and one used in every program, is assignment `=`.
 Assignment takes the computation on the right side and stores the value in the variable on the left.
 This leads to calling the pieces the "lvalue" and the "rvalue" - the rvalue can be nearly any expression, but the lvalue must be something that can be assigned to.
 In C, that means a single variable.
 In Python and Coffeescript, there are ways to assign to several variables at a single time.

 #### Statement